California tree frog: Origin

 Genetic evidence from over 200 individual members of the species, collected from locations across multiple of California's unique biomes, suggests that these frogs originated at the eastern end of the Transverse Ranges.
 The same research found that the California tree frogs' genetic foundation dates back to Pleistocene Epoch.

+Predation

+In stream ponds, California tree frogs are susceptible to predation by rainbow trout and two-striped garter snakes.
+Adults are often eaten by invasive green sunfish.